Modified on Friday, 20ᵗʰ December, 2024

-We recently spoke to Julie Cichero, one of the co-chairs of the IDDSI board about the process of implementing the new standards and how chefs in the aged care sector have been using the new food tests into their every-day processes.
+Julie Cichero, one of the co-chairs of the IDDSI board talks about the process of implementing the new standards, and how chefs in the aged care sector have been using the new food tests in their everyday

 Previously, a common issue was the subjective nature of texture modification.
 Chefs were finding a meal which was passed as appropriate for a resident one day, could easily be rejected the next, if a different dietician was reviewing the meals.
 With more reliable new standards being implemented, the consistency of testing is creating vital time and waste savings in the kitchen.